Depression Assessment Interactive Interpreter

 QIDS-SR Score Interpretation

-Rush et al. (2003) severity bands.
+The following severity bands are a well-established QIDS-SR clinical convention.
 Total score = sum of the 9 domain scores (range 0–27).
 Domain score = highest item within each domain.

 How QIDS-SR Domain Scoring Works